Same-sex couples updating legal status after abortion ruling

 That prospect alarms some LGBTQ couples, who worry about a return to a time when they lacked equal rights to married heterosexual couples under the law.
 Many, fearful that their marital status is in danger, are moving now to square away potential medical, parental and estate issues.

 Dawn Betts-Green and wife Anna Green didn’t waste time shoring up their legal paperwork after the decision.
-They’ve already visited a legal clinic for same-sex families to start the process of making a will.
+They’ve already visited a legal clinic for families with same-sex parents to start the process of making a will.

 “That way, if they blast us back to the Dark Ages again, we have legal protections for our relationship,” said Betts-Green, who works with an Alabama-based nonprofit that documents the history of LGBTQ people in the South.